dkc-vishal/degien/README.md

 Reset User Password (Admin)

  - documentation problem (asking for email, but when we provide email, it gives us error that the 'user_id' field is required)

+#### 17th July, 2025

+- Form version date more bold and bigger in size

+- page count in header

+- more stretched out from second page onwards (fill the page, dont leave empty spaces)

+- respect image's 9/16 ratio

+#### Tech Graded Specs - Dashboard

+1. First Table

+  - date in indian format
+  - time and person remove
+  - result -> dont show dropdown value as Pass or Fail, the value will come from backend
+  - Fit (3), PP (3), Top (3), Web (12) - its inside columns will come as pop-up

+2. Second Table

+  - Grading rule will be +ve
+  - add a 'Tolerance' column
+  - in value when a data is clicked, for a worst case scenario show all of the column fit (1-4), pp (1-4), top (1-4) and web (1-12) - only one data row

+  #### Sessions

+  - Pivot table
+  - formatting standard
+  - sticky notes
+  - bookmark